eng-awais/terms_conditions_generator/README.md

   - If I've given a more time I can implement the exception handler to cover all the possible exceptions.
 Currently I've implemented to consider the present files data pattern but I can also implement it in multiple and better ways.
 I was also thinking If we get the file names from user on run time by implement the ARGV-the command line arguments of a Ruby program.
 We can also generate multiple output files of different templates and datasets.
     We can perform sorting and code optimizations to get the best asymptotic analysis results.
+I'll work to improve the test specs that I've                   implemented and also add more to cover the more functionality.